Successfully guiding hundreds of individuals through the Social Security Disability application and approval process from start to finish

 - Rheumatoid arthritis

+Serious medical conditions such as mental illness and cancer affect people of all ages.
 Recently, our firm has seen several cases where a claimant suffers from fibromyalgia.
-This type of condition can be particularly hard to argue on an application.
+This type of condition is often particularly difficult to argue on an application.
 Though symptoms often mimic arthritis, there is no objective medical evidence or testing available to prove its existence.
+Our disability attorneys work hard to gather as much evidence and testimony as possible to support and prove your claims.

 Proving the severity of your disability is not always clear cut.
 Many individuals who cannot afford medical attention often go untreated.
 While this is most obviously harmful to your health, it is also detrimental to your SSD/SSI application.
 A lack of treatment translates to a lack of evidence that is needed to support your claim.

-The Social Security Administration may arrange for you to undergo a consultative examination.
+The SSA may arrange for you to undergo a consultative examination.
 However, these doctors are not always sympathetic to your case.
-At The Golden Law Group, our lawyers will provide you with alternative care options.
+At the Golden Law Group, our Social Security benefits attorneys provide you with alternative care options.
 These may include county aid programs and free clinics.